cwhy/LowQualityPoems/bayesianHell.md

 Probably no restarts

 Probably in Bayesian Hell
-Always in a Bayesian well
+Always inside a Bayesian well